 - New banner colors should be compatible with existing banner colors, but should differentiate from existing banners to encourage design interest.

 - As a general rule, bold colored backgrounds with light-colored letters are easier to read than the reverse.
 Also, because banners are required to be printed on both sides, darker/bolder colored fabrics prevent text from showing through to the reverse side of the banner when banners are backlit by the sun.

 - Banners on City light poles shall meet the following additional requirements:

 - Banner size requirements shall be 84” tall by 30” wide for the “Cobra-style” poles and 36.5” tall by 18” wide on the “Victorian-style” poles.

 Banners may not be installed without first receiving an encroachment permit from the Public Works Department.

 About the Horizontal Street Banner Program

-The City of Napa horizontal street banner program aims to support local business and non-profit community events within Downtown Napa.
+The City of Napa horizontal street banner program aims to support community events that are open to the public.
 Because there is only one banner location in Napa (at Third and Burnell Streets), the City encourages applicants to submit banner reservations in advance.